endless-sky/endless-sky-wiki/CreatingHazards.md

 This is a tag with no value that causes the strength of a hazard to remain constant throughout its duration.

-If this tag is omitted, then the strength of the hazard follows a normal curve, starting at roughly 10%, raising until reaching 100% strength half way through the duration, then dropping back down to roughly 10% before ending.
+If this tag is omitted, then the strength of the hazard follows a normal curve, starting at roughly 10%, raising until reaching 100% strength halfway through the duration, then dropping back down to roughly 10% before ending.
 Suggested that hazards with a short duration, such as only one frame, have this tag, as otherwise they will deal less damage than expected since they are starting at 10% strength.

 ```html
 "period" <number#>